The Best Dog Leashes in 2020

 Which material should I choose?

-Leashes come in a variety of materials, including nylon, leather, and chain.
-Out of the three, we find nylon leads to be the most practical.
+Leashes come in a variety of materials, including nylon, chain, and leather.
+Out of the three, we find nylon leads to be the most practical and leather leashes the most beautiful.
 They are much more weather-resistant and cost-effective when compared with leather leads, and is much less cumbersome for owners and pets alike in comparison to metal leads.

 The one downfall to nylon leashes is that they can cause rope burns if your dog jerks the lead suddenly, so you’ll want to look for safety features such as padded handles or shock-absorbing bungee to protect your hands.
 You’ll also want to pay attention to the craftsmanship of the lead you’re considering; a thin, poorly-stitched nylon lead will not last very long and may break while walking a large, muscular dog.

 The thickness of your dog’s leash depends on the size of your dog.
 You don’t want to weigh your pretty Pomeranian down with a leash that’s thicker than their neck, and you definitely don’t want to try walking your Saint Bernard with a leash that’s only as big around as your pinky.

 What else should I consider before purchasing a new leash?